FingerLiu/text2config/README.md

 ```
 # Features
-- [*] text to docker command
+- ✅ text to docker command
-- [*] text to k8s command
+- ✅ text to k8s command
-- [] text to k8s yaml
+-  text to k8s yaml
-- [] text to nginx conf
+-  text to nginx conf
+-  chain command to other commands
-- [] text to any command/config with predefined prompt template.
+-  text to any command/config with predefined prompt template.
-- [] text to custom command/config with user provide prompt template
+-  text to custom command/config with user provide prompt template
 ## text to docker command
 ```bash
 t2c docker "run image nginx and export port 80 to local port 8080"